“The Large Bathers” by Auguste Renoir

 This painting was a new style for Renoir, who sought to reconcile the modern topics and painting styles with the traditions of the 17th and 18th-century art.
-Renoir admired Rubens, Titian and Raphael’s works, and he was trying to find an integrated form of the old masters and the new impressionist style.
+Renoir admired Rubens, Titian, and Raphael’s works, and he was trying to find an integrated form of the old masters and the new impressionist style.

-“The Large Bathers” was inspired in part by a sculpture by François Girardon, The Bath of the Nymphs (1672), a low lead relief realised for a fountain park of Versailles.
+“The Large Bathers” was inspired in part by a sculpture by François Girardon, The Bath of the Nymphs (1672), a low lead relief realized for a fountain park of Versailles.
 Renoir also admired Jean-Auguste-Dominique Ingres and would have been influenced by his painting “The Turkish Bath (Le Bain Turc)”

 The Large Bathers

 - Dimensions: 115 cm × 170 cm (3′ 10″ × 5′ 5″ )